RedBeesRGD/i3-gradients/README.md

 * Config item for adjusting the number of colors used by the dithering algorithm
 * Adding support for offset control in dithered mode & adding offset control for the dithering itself
-* Options to apply gradients to more elements, such as window borders and i3bar buttons
+* Options to apply gradients to more elements, such as window borders and the i3bar
 * Further window decorations such as themable window control buttons & textures
 * Glass transparency (Aero-esque)
 * Moving gradients
+* Rounded corners
+* Select different gradients for different windows/window groups
+* Sway version

 <div align="center"><h1>Known bugs</h1></div>